benkoo/LaTeX_withTikZ_Tutorial/README.md

 This project is intended for academic and educational use.
 Please adapt and extend it for your own research papers and reports.

 ---

+## Acknowledgments

+This paper and repository explicitly use information, examples, and diagram code from the [TikZ.dev](https://tikz.dev) website.
+We thank the TikZ.dev authors and community for providing high-quality documentation and inspiration for TikZ graphics.

 For questions or contributions, please open an issue or submit a pull request.
 ```